bootlin/libva-v4l2-request/README.md

-# Sunxi-Cedrus libVA Backend
+# v4l2-request libVA Backend

 ## About

-This libVA backend is designed to work with the Sunxi-Cedrus VPU kernel driver, that supports the Video Engine found in most Allwinner SoCs.
+This libVA backend is designed to work with the Linux Video4Linux2 Request API that is used by a number of video codecs drivers, including the Video Engine found in most Allwinner SoCs.

 ## Status

-The Sunxi-Cedrus libVA backend currently only supports MPEG2 video decoding.
+The v4l2-request libVA backend currently only supports MPEG2 video decoding.

 ## Instructions

-In order to use the Sunxi-Cedrus libVA backend, the `v4l2_request` driver has to be specified through the `LIBVA_DRIVER_NAME` environment variable, as such:
+In order to use this libVA backend, the `v4l2_request` driver has to be specified through the `LIBVA_DRIVER_NAME` environment variable, as
+such:

 	export LIBVA_DRIVER_NAME=v4l2_request